 - Have a minimum cumulative high school GPA of 2.5 or demonstrate their potential for academic success through submission of evidence of steadily improving high school grades, high class rank, special talent, strong grades in the field of the CDEP course, strong recommendations, etc.

-- Students must maintain a BCC GPA of at least 3.0 to continue to participate in dual enrollment.
+- Students must maintain a Bristol GPA of at least 3.0 to continue to participate in dual enrollment.